A non-semisimple non-invertible symmetry

 where $U^{\alpha \gamma_1}_{\gamma_2} \in \mathbb{C}^\times$, for every $\gamma_1, \gamma_2, \alpha \in \{0,1\}$, leaves eq.~\eqref{eq:assocAction} invariant.
 But, these gauge transformations modify in particular the $\F{\act}$-symbols in the following way:

 Equivalence classes of $\F{\act}$-symbols related by gauge transformations classify the different ways ground states transform under the $\Mod(\mc T_4)$ symmetry.
 However, $\F{\act}$-symbols associated with distinct values of $\xi$ fall within distinct equivalence classes.
 Indeed, it is sufficient to show that we cannot modify $\xi$ to $\xi'$ by gauge transformations without changing any of the other $\F{\act}$-symbols.
-Focusing on the four entries
+Consider the following four entries: